1 Changing the size of MySQL buffers

 "Patrick" <= key_col <

-are considered.
+"Patricl" are considered.
 In the second statement, only rows with

-"Pat" <= key_col < "Pau"
+"Pat" <= key_col < "Pau" are considered.

 The following

-statements will not use indexes:
+SELECT statements will not use indexes:

 mysql> select * from tbl_name where key_col LIKE "%Patrick%"; mysql> select * from tbl_name where key_col LIKE other_col;In the first statement, the

-value begins with a wildcard character.
+LIKE value begins with a wildcard character.

-In the second statement, the LIKE
+In the second statement, the LIKE value is not a constant.

 MySQL normally uses the index that finds least number of rows.
 An index is used for columns that you compare with the following operators:

-with a non-wildcard prefix like 'something%'
+LIKE with a non-wildcard prefix like 'something%'.

 Any index that doesn't span all

-levels in the WHERE
+AND levels in the WHERE clause

 is not used to optimize the query.